You may have heard experts referring to the ocean in the singular. It’s “the ocean”, as opposed to “the oceans”.

-It’s confusing, but the answer is not as ambiguous as you might think and, in this guide, we’ll tell you what you need to know.
+It’s confusing, but the answer is not as ambiguous as you might think and, in this guide, we’ll tell you what you need to know and get into some fascinating ocean facts while we are at it.

 One Global Ocean